vsurak/cursostec/bases I/Caso #1.md

 d) **Sales** – registration of sales through the POS for each merchant.

-Proceed to create the design, either digitally or on paper, and send it to the teacher to review and discuss with classmates.
+1. Proceed to create the design, either digitally or on paper, and send it to the teacher to review and discuss with classmates.

+2. Using the designs in activity 4, proceed to write queries that use: order by, top, nested queries, exists, in, calculated fields.